 WHAT’S COMING IN THE FUTURE?

 The design and construction of a Greenway System for the Town of Woodfin.
-The Town has been working on this project since 2010 when the Board of Aldermen funded a Greenway Plan.
+The Town has been working on this project since 2010 when the Town Council funded a Greenway Plan.
 Since the development of that plan the Town has been working towards achieving this goal through a variety of informal and formal discussions with various stakeholders.
 The first leg of the new Greenway System was the construction of nearly a mile of sidewalk along Elk Mountain Road.
 It is hoped that over time the Greenway System will expand opportunities for multi-model travel throughout the entire Woodfin Community.

 ABOUT

 The Woodfin Parks and Recreation Department is managed by the Woodfin Town Manager who oversees the general upkeep of the park system as well as developing long range improvement planning for the parks.
-Requests for picnic shelter reservations or Community Center reservations should be directed to the Woodfin Town Clerk at rvinson@woodfin-nc.gov. or at (828) 253-4887.
+Requests for picnic shelter reservations should be directed to the Woodfin Town Clerk at clerk@woodfin-nc.gov. or at (828) 253-4887.
 General questions or concerns can be emailed to the Woodfin Town Manager at stuch@woodfin-nc.gov.